lragnarsson/flink-kafka-classpath-problem/README.md

 # Class loading for Flink Kafka Source Timestamp Extractor

 Fairly new versions of docker, docker-compose are needed to test this.

-In order build a job jar, an IDE like IntelliJ IDEA with the SBT plugin is also needed
+In order build a job jar, an IDE like IntelliJ IDEA with the Scala plugin is also needed

 In order to reproduce the problem do the following: